Skip to Main Content

 What does a 1st Assistant Director do on a Chinese production?

-Here is the breakdown.
-The 1st AD runs the set — managing the shooting schedule, setting up all departments, and making sure smooth operations.
-In China, the 1st AD also liaises with local Film Bureau representatives, manages content compliance needs, and sets up between global and Chinese crew members.
+The 1st AD runs the set.
+This means driving the shooting schedule, coordinating all departments, and keeping the day running smoothly.
+In China, the 1st AD also works with local Film Bureau reps, manages content compliance, and bridges global and Chinese crew members.

 What's the difference between 1st and 2nd AD?